martinhristov90/tf-blue-green-project/80% traffic goes to green/README.md

 ### How to change the code so you can redirect the traffic.
 - you need to modify `main.tf` file.
 - you need to change `min_size = 4` and `max_size = 5` parameters of `aws_autoscaling_group example_green` resources.
-- this way the size of the autoscaling group for green is kept to 1 and only 20% of the traffic goes to it.
+- this way the size of the autoscaling group for green is kept to 4 and 80% of the traffic goes to it.
 - you need to keep `min_size = 1` and `max_size = 5` parameters of `aws_autoscaling_group example_blue`.
-- this way the size of the autoscaling group for blue is kept to 4 and 80% of the traffic goes to it.
+- this way the size of the autoscaling group for blue is kept to 1 and 20% of the traffic goes to it.

 ----------------------------------------------------------------------------------------------------------------------------
 ### Commands needed to build the webservers cluster and load balancer